TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/readme.md

 Every time I email, I need to re-explain the entire situation.
 Otherwise, they refuse to prescribe me sulfasalazine from the hospital.

-"Why can't you doctor prescribe it to you?"
+"Why can't your doctor prescribe it to you?"

 You tell me!